-There are significant new developments to every aspect of the new Oura Ring, notably to: the design; the app and cloud; and, to a lesser extent, the feedback & insight it gives.
+There are significant new developments to every aspect of the new Oura Ring, notably changes to: the design; the app and cloud platform; and, to a lesser extent, the feedback & insight it gives.
 The Oura Ring works similarly to before but now it looks and feels radically different AND the battery now lasts a whole week.

 Let’s quickly cover those new aspects in more detail

 I very much prefer the new, more conventional & stylish ‘band’ format to the ‘fashion look’ of the original Oura Ring.